 Raw Pu-erh made from old-growth arbor trees possesses an array of aromas and flavors.
 The most common are camphor, lotus, orchid, dried jujube, dragon eye (longan) fruit, plum, ginseng, and areca.
 The different taste profiles in Pu-erh have to do with the grade of the leaves, the stages of aging, and the other types of trees that are grown in the general area.
 As the old-growth arbor tea trees have very deep roots, over time, the roots of the tea trees would intertwine with the roots of other forest trees nearby and absorb the fragrance emitted from the other trees.

-Bana offers a Raw Pu-erh Sampler with of seven of our best raw teas including our very popular Purple Tip and Moonlight White.
+Bana offers a Raw Pu-erh Sampler with seven of our raw pu-erh for your sampling.

 Taste Profile of a Ripe Pu-erh

 As ripe Pu-erh has undergone full fermentation, much of the bitterness and astringency inherent in the tea leaves have dissipated.
 Ripe Pu-erh is generally earthy, nutty or woody.
 Good quality aged Pu-erh should be mellow, smooth and offer a sweet (sugarcane or plum) aftertaste (hui tian).
 Poor quality ripe Pu-erh is flat, dull, thin and may have an unpleasant odor.

 Bana offers a Ripe Pu-erh Sampler for an overview of six premium ripe pu-erh including our best sellers.

 Bana also offers a Variety Pu-erh Sampler for an overview of both raw and ripe pu-erh.
 If you are a pu-erh novice, this sampler would be a good start for your pu-erh journey.